 Sandra (mother of 3 children, 1 with disability): One of the things I really miss from early intervention, now that we’re in a mainstream school, is a parent support network.
 I think it’s really important.
 We often – you can talk to other parents about parenting stuff, but when it comes to hearing loss stuff it’s just nice to have other parents that understand.
 So I’m in the process of getting things ready to get local families together.
 Introduce ourselves and particularly those kids that are growing up in the mainstream setting.
 So that the kids can have some more friends that are facing the same issues.
 As well as parent support.

 Nicole: I’ve got a great group of friends through my son’s school, which we’re all so vital to each other’s existence and sanity.
 Because there can be times when we all have a good laugh about our kids and something funny that they’ve done.
 Other times we have a cry.
 And you don’t have to explain yourself.
 You don’t have to make excuses, or even talk.
 It’s just being around people that understand it.
-So you know, having a child with special needs.
-He’s not only emotionally, can be emotionally draining on yourself, it can have impacts on your relationships within your family, within your marriage, so it’s great to have an outlet with people who get that.
-We couldn’t live without that, it’s fantastic to have one another.
+So you know, having a child with special needs is not only emotionally, can be emotionally draining on yourself.
+It can have impacts on your relationships within your family, within your marriage.
+So it’s great to have an outlet with people who get that.
+We couldn’t live without that.
+It’s fantastic to have one another.

 Mike (father of 2 children, 1 with disability): If you talk to parents who have older children, you often find out information that you don’t have.
 So other parents are a really, really important source of information.
 They’re a really great source of support as well.